talkable/talkable-docs/source/optional/product_information.rst

 Product Information Integration (Optional)
 ==========================================

-You can also add product specific tracking to Curebit, which will let your customers share specific items that they've purchased.
+You can also add product specific tracking to Talkable, which will let your customers share specific items that they've purchased.
 Customer shares with products have higher click through and conversion rates.

-To integrate products with Curebit, you will add an additional script include and call at the bottom of your checkout page.
+To integrate products with Talkable, you will add an additional script include and call at the bottom of your checkout page.
 The parameters should be replaced accordingly with your products' information.